-In the past three years I have combined my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
+In the past four years I have combined my work in the arts sector with a lifelong commitment to human rights activism, through participatory arts projects.
 I have an MA in Applied Theatre (awarded Distinction) from Goldsmiths University.
 I am currently the National Touring Director for Raw Material, a youth arts charity based in Brixton, South London.

 I have a particular interest in developing ‘open source’ models for creative arts projects that seek to benefit marginalised individuals and compromised communities.
 The models I’ve been working on to date include:

 THIS IS REAL – a highly versatile and effective model that uses immersive theatre as an arts engagement stimulus for socially excluded young people.

 SM:ART HUB:S – a model that facilitates the creation and sustainability of (a network of) marginalised young people’s local hubs, or societies, where creative projects are the focus of a social activity that renders its participants community and life skills.